AndyG902/AndyG902/README.md

 - 👀 I’m interested in finding a job that will give me real world experiencing of using the skills I've picked up on the University of Salford Data Science MSc this year.
 - 🌱 I’m currently learning SQL, cloud computing with Pyspark and Hive on DataBricks and AWS.
 - I've experience of coding in R, SAS and Python, and Weka, for clasification, regression analysis and clustering.
-- I got to do some funky Time Series Analysis during my industry placement with Connected Kerb, modelling the utilisation of their network of EV charginh points, using ARIMA, Exponential Smoothing and LSTM.
+- I got to do some funky Time Series Analysis during my industry placement with Connected Kerb, modelling the utilisation of their network of EV charging points, using ARIMA, Exponential Smoothing and LSTM.
 - 💞️ I’m looking to collaborate on anything that gives me practical Data Science experience, in any domain, medical or otherwise.
 - 📫 How to reach me:
 - My e-mail address: andrew.groves902@gmail.com